shubham-pixelnx/html2screen/README.md

 # Puppetcam

-Example to export chrome tab as a video
+Export chrome tab as a video

 1. Exported videos are stored in Downloads folder